 This is perhaps the most unfortunate of all the cancer myths.
 Cancer is not contagious, but many suffer due to unfair stigma arising from this misunderstanding.
 If anything, you might be more dangerous to a person that has cancer than they are to you.
 Why?
 In some cases, cancer patients are immunocompromised.
 This weakening of their immune system could be from the disease itself or due to chemotherapy.
 This makes them more vulnerable to catching a cold, flu or other infection from those around them.

 Although cancer itself is not contagious, there are some infections that might increase your risk for cancer.
-For example, HPV is a virus that is transmitted through sexual contact.
-Human papillomavirus (HPV) causes most cervical cancers and some cancers of the vagina, vulva, penis, anus, rectum, and mouth/throat.
-Even if someone does not have cancer, they can spread this virus which may later lead to a cancer diagnosis.
+For example, human papillomavirus (HPV) is a virus that is transmitted through sexual contact.
+HPV causes most cervical cancers and some cancers of the vagina, vulva, penis, anus, rectum, mouth and throat.
+Even if someone does not have cancer, he or she can spread this virus, which may later lead to a cancer diagnosis.

 Currently, HPV vaccines are recommended for preteen girls and boys to protect against HPV infection.
 Ask your doctor or pediatrician if your child should be vaccinated.

 The diagnosis of cancer does not guarantee that you will die from that particular disease.
 Survival from cancer depends on the type of cancer and the stage of the disease upon detection.
 Some cancers, such as testicular cancer, are curable even if the cancer has spread throughout the body.
 Other cancers, such as colon or breast cancer, respond best to treatment when detected early.

 Do Artificial Sweeteners Cause Cancer?